mcandre/glue/README.md

  * Autorun may execute Glue automatically.
  * If not, nagivate to `USB:\glue\` and execute `glue.exe`.

 Antivirus may delete `pwdump.exe` and other necessary files.
-If this happens, try reinstalling Glue onto the USB drive to restore the files.
+If this happens, try reinstalling Glue.
 Disable Antivirus, run Glue, and reenable antivirus.

 ## Removal